kurrik/roomanna/blog.roomanna.com/src/site/posts/039-timebox/body.md

 Turns out, this is not strictly what people expect if you say "Tweet impressions in July".
 The intuition for many of our users was to select all the Tweets which were created in July and sum up the impression number for each.
-This was possible due to another feature our team built--all-time impressions on Tweet activity pages:
+This was possible due to another feature our team built: all-time impressions on Tweet activity pages.

 {{template "image" (yamltemplate "imagedata").tweet_alltime_impressions}}